 If you are making strides to reduce sugar, here are some guidelines:

-- If you’re used to very sweet sugar cookies, I suggest making a batch with ½ cup of sugar.
+- If you’re used to a very sweet sugar cookie recipe, I suggest making a batch with ½ cup of sugar.
 Ice and decorate as you normally do.
 These will be sweet for sure, and I promise you won’t notice the reduced sugar.

 - If you’re used to eating less sweet foods AND you want to decorate the cookie, I suggest reducing the sugar to ¼ cup.
 You’ll end up baking a cookie whose sweetness comes mainly from the icing, which you can control even more to adjust the level of sweetness.

-If you want these cookies to resemble those thick sugar cookies you can get at the grocery store bakery, roll them out to 3/8” thick.
+If you want these easy sugar cookies to resemble those thick sugar cookies you can get at the grocery store bakery, roll them out to ⅜” thick.
 These will make a deliciously chewy and AMAZING cookie.
-If you want them a bit thinner, aim for 1/4” thick.
+If you want them a bit thinner, aim for ¼” thick.

 Yes.
 Even if all you have is 30 minutes to chill the sugar cookie dough, do it!
 If you don’t chill the dough, it will spread out too fast in the oven and they will taste doughy rather than chewy.

 Yes.
-First, freeze them separately on a sheet, then store them in an airtight container for up to 3 months in the freezer.
+First, freeze the sugar cookies separately on a cookie sheet, then store them in an airtight container for up to 3 months in the freezer.
 To thaw, leave them in the container on the countertop at room temperature for around 2 hours before enjoying them.

 - KitchenAid Mixer (plus here’s a post on 30+ Creative Ways to Use a KitchenAid Mixer)